-Over the past one year, the trucking industry has witnessed tremendous changes when it comes to the manner in which they operate and the kind of trucks that are making their way to the market spaces.
+Over the past year, the trucking industry has witnessed tremendous changes when it comes to the manner in which they operate and the kind of trucks that are making their way to the market spaces.
 In the United States alone, the industry has witnessed its ups and downs during the year, all of which have impacted the overall production and development within this space.
-There have been numerous things that have impacted the manner in which the industry has functioned and there have been numerous elements that have changed the way work is received within this industry.
-With us being so close to 2020 it is time to take a look at some of the trends that are likely to surface in the coming year to see how they would truly impact the industry.
+There have been numerous things that have impacted the manner in which the industry has functioned, and there have been numerous elements that have changed the way work is received within this industry.
+With us being so close to 2022, it is time to take a look at some of the trends that are likely to surface in the coming year to see how they would truly impact the industry.

 1. Carrier Bankruptcy